Eli Cohen: Discovery and death

 In January 1965, Syrian officials, who used Soviet-made tracking equipment and were assisted by Soviet experts, increased their efforts to find a high-level spy.
 They observed a period of radio silence, in the hope that any illegal transmissions could be identified.
 They successfully detected radio transmissions and were able to triangulate the transmitter.
 Syrian security services led by Suidani broke into Cohen's apartment on 24 January and claimed to have caught him in the middle of a transmission to Israel.

-Death

 Cohen was found guilty of espionage by a military tribunal and sentenced to death under martial law.
 He had been repeatedly interrogated and tortured.